rajen-shres/cobalt/docs/cobalt/development_overview.rst

 --------

 There are a number of problems with using SQLite3 especially on a Mac.
-It is strongly recommended that even for development, you set up a local Postgresql database.
+It is strongly recommended that even for development, you set up a local Postgres database.

 You will need to create a user.
 Start psql::